epam/eco-schema-catalog/ui/README.md

 # Eco Schema Catalog UI

-Eco Schema Catalog UI is a UI web part of Schema Catalog application.
+Eco Schema Catalog UI is a UI web part of the Schema Catalog application.
 It enables users to view Avro schemas and makes the schemas more visual.

-## The main features include
+## Main features:

 * Performing full-text search against schemas, query DSL, aggregations, backed by [Elasticsearch](https://www.elastic.co/).
 * Viewing schema definition (table or json) and filtering schemas by name or type.